 One or two handfuls of muri (20-30 g) along with a handful of sprouts (20-30 g), a few nuts, fresh vegetables (cucumber/ onion/ tomato/ coriander/ mint, etc) can be considered a healthy evening snack for most diabetic patients.

 Can puffed rice be helpful for weight loss?

 Control over total calorie intake, quality, quantity, and distribution of foods are essential for a successful, healthy weight loss journey.

 No matter what food companies try to tell you, there is no food in nature that is specialized for weight loss.
 It all depends on how you are using the food to serve your purpose.

-How to use muri for kid’s weight gain?
+How to use muri/ puffed rice for kid’s weight gain?

 For little or older lanky fussy eaters, muri roasted in ghee with the sprinkled milk powder, coconut on top is a yummy snack option.
 Try this and thank me later.

-“Jo dikhta hai woh bikta hai” that means, what looks great, that sells too.
-Food producers, vendors try hard to make their product look the best and appealing.
-It’s like an open secret how adulterants are being used in food commodities to make it more sellable.
+“Jo dikhta hai woh bikta hai” means, what looks great, that sells too.
+Food producers, vendors try hard to make their products look the best and appealing.
+It’s like an open secret how adulterants are being used in food commodities to make them more sellable.
 Sometimes the level of adulterants goes so high that it starts leaving a negative impact on your body.